uptrace/bun-docs/docs/README.md

   - title: '*sql.DB compatible'
     details: Bun uses database/sql and extends it in a compatible and idiomatic way.
   - title: Database-agnostic
-    details: Out-of-the box works with PostgreSQL, MySQL 5.7+, and SQLite.
+    details: Out-of-the box works with PostgreSQL, MySQL 5.7+, MSSQL, and SQLite.
   - title: Migrations
     details: Keep your database schema updated with Go and SQL-based migrations.
   - title: Fixtures